 - Joint pain, sometimes with swelling

 - Inflammation around the lungs or heart that causes pain or discomfort

 You may feel these as soon as 3 weeks after you start taking the drug.
 But usually, it takes from several months to 2 years of regular use before you have symptoms.

 It can be hard for doctors to diagnose drug-induced lupus since symptoms typically begin long after you start the medicine.
-There’s no test to look for it, either.

 Your doctor may ask you about your medical history and do a physical exam.
-You may also give blood and urine samples so he can make sure it’s not another immune system condition that causes your symptoms.
+You may also give blood and urine samples so they can make sure it’s not another immune system condition that causes your symptoms.